 The Springer Memorial School was officially opened on the 1st of October 1964 by the Acting Governor, Commander in Chief of the island, His Excellency Sir Hugh W. Springer.

-After Oxford, he made the decision to pursue teaching at one of the best known educational colleges in London.
-However, it was made clear to Springer that based on his complexion he was not in a position to hold the post of a teacher.
-Nevertheless, Sir Hugh moved on, with his head held high and ready for a new challenge.
+After Oxford, he decided to pursue teaching at one of the best-known educational colleges in London.
+However, it was made clear to Springer that, based on his complexion, he was not in a position to hold the post of a teacher.
+Nevertheless, Sir Hugh moved on with his head held high and ready for a new challenge.

-Shortly after his return, the Principal of Codrington College died, and until a next-in-line was found, Sir Hugh was finally able to realize some of his educational ambitions by taking over the teaching of Classics at the College.
+Shortly after his return, the Principal of Codrington College died.
+Until a next-in-line was found, Sir Hugh could finally realize some of his educational ambitions by taking over the teaching of Classics at the College.

-At this point in his life, Sir Hugh Springer was also extremely focused on his vision of creating the Progressive League – of which he became General Secretary.
+At this point in his life, Sir Hugh Springer was also highly focused on his vision of creating the Progressive League – of which he became General Secretary.

-It was in 1940 that Springer was elected to the House of Assembly and in 1944, he was then elected member of the Executive Committee.
-In another nod to his educational pursuits, in 1946 the Barbados Progressive League-Congress Party coalition appointed Springer to be responsible for Education, Legal Departments, Agriculture and Fisheries.
+It was in 1940 that Springer was elected to the House of Assembly, and in 1944, he was elected a member of the Executive Committee.
+In another nod to his educational pursuits, in 1946, the Barbados Progressive League-Congress Party coalition appointed Springer to be responsible for Education, Legal Departments, Agriculture, and Fisheries.

 Did you know?